 UK Pharmaceutical Executives Rank Highest for International and Gender Diversity; More Progress Needed in Pharma and Medtech Sectors Overall Wednesday 12 April 2017 PDF Print New research published by Heidrick & Struggles (Nasdaq: HSII), a leading provider of executive search, leadership consulting and culture shaping worldwide, has found that Country Managers and European Heads in the UK pharmaceutical sector are far more internationally diverse than their French and German counterparts.
 In stark contrast to France, where only 7% of these executives have international backgrounds, almost three-quarters (70%) of UK executives come from outside Britain.
 In Germany, a third (33%) of senior roles are held by non-German nationals.
 Additionally, all British pharma executives surveyed have moved at least once to a foreign country for work, a quarter have lived in two foreign countries and almost a third (31%) in three or more.
 “In a highly connected, technology-driven operating environment, pharma executives in the UK are increasingly mobile and rely on international experience to secure top positions in the field,” says Niren Thanky, Partner in Heidrick & Struggles' London office and a member of the Global Life Sciences Practice.
 In the pharmaceutical sector the UK is also the most gender-diverse, with women filling almost four out of 10 (38%) of Country Manager positions compared to only 15% in Germany and 14% in France.
 In medtech, however, France leads the way with almost a quarter (22%) of Country Managers being women compared to just 10% in Germany and the UK.
 One company, Janssen, is notable for its gender diversity, with two-thirds of Country Manager roles being held by women.
 However, the overall pattern across the UK, France and Germany shows that at this level, the pharmaceutical industry is still largely dominated by middle-aged men.
 The typical Country Manager profile is a 50-year-old man with a science background who has spent an average of 17.8 years in his current company.
 He has strong international experience and sales and marketing skills.
 “The pharmaceutical and medtech sectors are already in the midst of disruption.
 Companies in these sectors need to adapt faster to outpace their competition,” says Thanky.
 “While it is encouraging to see that UK firms fare better when it comes to international and female diversity as well as bringing in talent from outside the sector, more progress is needed - and fast - if the pharmaceutical and medtech sectors are to handle the accelerating pace of disruption they will face over the next few years.
 In general, hiring trends remain too conservative.”
 Younger executives and those with significant experience outside pharma are also conspicuous by their absence from the leadership ranks.
 Seven out of 10 pharmaceutical Country Managers (71%) have no experience outside the pharmaceutical sector and three-quarters (74%) were promoted internally after spending almost 18 years spent in the same company.
 Across the three countries, two-thirds of the pharmaceutical executives surveyed (67%) have a master’s degree, largely in science disciplines (66%), and a similar proportion (67%) also have an advanced degree, usually an MBA (65%).
 French executives have the most master degrees, with a total of 86% of them holding one, but it is also the country with the fewest advanced degrees, with only 57.1% of its executives holding one.
 In contrast, 76.9% of UK executives have an advanced degree.
 The medtech sector also lacks diversity.
 The typical profile of a Country Manager in medtech is a 52-year-old man with a non-science background.
 Whilst he or she has experience outside the sector, they have still spent an average of 17.4 years in their current company.
 He or she does not necessarily have international experience, but has strong sales and marketing skills.
 Medtech is even less gender-diverse than pharma, with men filling almost nine out of 10 (88%) of Country Manager roles.
 However, the sector is less conservative than the pharmaceutical industry and more readily attracts executives from other sectors.
 Half the executives surveyed (49%) were recruited from other sectors and half also have a non-scientific background.
 “Seeking greater diversity in the form of gender, experience and thinking is essential at senior levels, given that this population of executives are the ‘feeder’ talent for regional, global and executive committee positions within traditional pharmaceutical and medical device businesses,” adds Thanky.
 “Ultimately this will create a richer pool of candidates for CEO succession.”
 The study is the first of its kind to compare the profiles of Country Managers and European Heads in the pharmaceutical and medical technology sectors in the UK, France and Germany.
 It examined the nationality, gender, age, education, experience and skills of 65 executives in 16 major pharmaceutical companies and 39 executives in 11 medtech groups across the three countries.
 Media Contact: Chiara Pierdomenico - Marketing & Communications Manager, Europe and Africa +442070754236, firstname.lastname@example.org About Heidrick & Struggles: Heidrick & Struggles (Nasdaq: HSII) serves the executive talent and leadership needs of the world's top organizations as a premier provider of leadership consulting, culture shaping and senior-level executive search services.
 Heidrick & Struggles pioneered the profession of executive search more than 60 years ago.
 Today, the firm serves as a trusted advisor, providing integrated leadership solutions and helping its clients change the world, one leadership team at a time. www.heidrick.com.
-This press release was distributed by ResponseSource Press Release Wire on behalf of Heidrick & Struggles in the following categories: Health, Business & Finance, Medical & Pharmaceutical, for more information visit http://pressreleasewire.responsesource.com/about.
+This press release was distributed by ResponseSource Press Release Wire on behalf of Heidrick & Struggles in the following categories: Health, Business & Finance, Medical & Pharmaceutical, for more information visit https://pressreleasewire.responsesource.com/about.